Calcutta Cricket and Football Club

-The Calcutta Cricket & Football Club (CC&FC) (formally named as Calcutta Cricket Club) is a multisports club based in Kolkata, West Bengal, India.
-Founded in 1792 as a cricket institution, the football and rugby sections were added when it merged with Calcutta FC (oldest association football club in Asia, founded in 1872) in 1965.
+Calcutta Cricket and Football Club (popularly known by its abbreviations CC&FC and CCFC) is an Indian professional multi-sports club based in Kolkata, West Bengal.
+Founded in 1792 as a cricket institution, the football and rugby sections were added when it merged with Calcutta Football Club (oldest football club in Asia, founded in 1872) in 1965.
+This is the oldest cricket club outside Great Britain.

+Rugby section of the club made CC&FC the oldest rugby institution founded outside the United Kingdom and Ireland.
+Club's football section competes in the premier division of Calcutta Football League, fifth tier of the Indian football league system.